nathantsoi/human_activity_anticipation/README.md

 human_activity_anticipation
 ===========================

-Code for anticipating human activities (http://pr.cs.cornell.edu/anticipation/)
+Code for anticipating human activities (http://pr.cs.cornell.edu/anticipation/) with an extension for recursive state estimation.

 If using this code please cite: